Tempest1000/PSAdmin/readme.md

 ### Validation

+Like an author state with an author object was created and passed to the child component as props, the same thing is done with an errors object.
+This are also added to the AuthorForm's children, the inputs.

-Stopped at React Forms - Validation 0:00 of 6:38
+Stopped at React Forms - PropTypes 0:00 of 2:38